jericjan/process-killer/README.md

 7. You can make changes to the code and compile it with `pyinstaller main.spec`.
 Make sure your venv is called `.venv` and is in the root folder, as mentioned in step 3.

+## Developer's Note
+This seems like a pointless program. `taskkill` is already a built-in tool of Windows.
+So you could just use that.
+I was just really mad at NIKKE for using `tbs-browser.exe`.
+It's so bad.
+It uses so much CPU and Memory, and I think even GPU?
+I hated it.
+So, without even thinking, I wrote a little script in Python that would kill it, completely forgetting that, again, `taskkill` exists!